 Aside from the obvious cost, we find that local works best and we generally call upon the members of our international network to fulfill regional requirements.

-'Programme management is a science- there’s good reason for there being so many tried and tested project management methodologies – from Waterfall to Agile to Critical Path.'
+'Program management is a science- there’s good reason for there being so many tried and tested project management methodologies – from Waterfall to Agile to Critical Path.'

 One of the key roles of your Project Management team will be tracking progress and reporting back.

-There are many off-the-shelf software options for this, such as Workfront, Asana or monday.com, and these can usually be customised to suit your exact needs.
+There are many off-the-shelf software options for this, such as Workfront, Asana or monday.com, and these can usually be customized to suit your exact needs.
 For larger programmes, you may want to consider a bespoke system.
 Keep the long-term in mind – you are building up a powerful picture of your business that will set you in good stead for future developments.

 How to Measure the Success of Your Brand Implementation?